Science & Spirituality

 The nervous system is not failing; it is working tirelessly to protect.

-With the right support, safety can be restored, the window can widen, and the body can begin to settle.
+With the right support, safety can be restored, the window can widen, and the body can begin to settle when safety returns.

 1